 White-collar crimes often result in Federal criminal charges.
 These crimes may include embezzlement, insider trading, antitrust violations, and healthcare fraud, among others.
 These criminal offenses can carry the potential for harsh sentences, including high fines, probation, and lengthy terms of incarceration in Federal prison.

-Conspiracy is another Federal charge that often appears in conjunction with other Federal criminal charges.
+Conspiracy is another Federal charge that often appears in conjunction with other criminal charges.
 Individuals may face general conspiracy charges or more specific conspiracy charges, such as conspiracy to distribute controlled substances, conspiracy to commit a Federal health care offense, and conspiracy to commit fraud.
-Enlisting the help of a Federal criminal Attorney in West Palm Beach when facing any Federal criminal charges may be wise.
+Enlisting the help of an Attorney in West Palm Beach when facing any Federal criminal charges may be wise.

 Contact a West Palm Beach Federal Criminal Attorney for Advice